Neat-Keat/TUnotes/SEM5/BIOL200/Day 3.md

 	Ch2 is dense
 		this stuff is *super* important, so pay attention

+	1. Hierarchical organization
+	2. Homeostasis
+	3. Evolution
+	4. Use energy
+	5. survive and reproduce

+	6. sensitive
+	7. made of cells
 --------------
 class tip of the day:
 	always have paper and something to write with